How Much Does It Cost to Translate a Website?

 The cost of getting a website translated can vary greatly depending on the size and complexity of the website, as well as the language pairs involved.
 Typically, translation agencies and professional translators charge by the word, with prices ranging from a few cents to a few dollars per word.
 For example, a website with 10,000 words in English might cost anywhere from $500 to $5,000 or more to translate into another language.
 Additionally, some companies may charge an additional fee for website localization, which can include things like adapting images and videos, formatting text, and testing the website on different devices and browsers.

-There are generally two types of expenses associated with translation of a website:
+There are generally two types of expenses associated with website translate:

 - Translation costs